My Philosophy Statement as a Facilitator for Learning

 Assessment of Goals

 I would also like to keep my courses flexible.
 For example, students can have the option of pursuing a bigger project instead of doing multiple smaller ones.
 Given the subjective nature of the evaluation of projects, I will pay careful attention to the evaluation criterion as I value progressive evaluation over the semester through assignments, projects and quizzes rather than just through tests.
-Above all, I will ensure that my assessment is fair and just and conforms to the NUST Teaching, Learning and Assessment framework.
+Above all, I will ensure that my assessment is fair and just and conforms to the institution’s Teaching, Learning and Assessment framework.

-A major pillar of my teaching style is that I recognize that on many occasions the importance of varying teaching strategies will appeal to the different learning styles and preferences as Kolb’ learning style inventory broadly explains.
-I believe that it’s important to convey to students that the set rubrics are a guide to some of the expectations on any given assessment and should not feel restricted to explore further solutions, as this will build in them a sense of creativity and reaching for their best.
+A major pillar of my teaching style is that I recognise that on many occasions the importance of varying teaching strategies will appeal to the different learning styles and preferences as Kolb’ learning style inventory broadly explains.
+I believe that it’s important to convey to students that the set rubrics are a guide to some of the expectations on any given assessment and they should not feel restricted to explore further solutions, as this will build in them a sense of creativity and reaching for their best.
 By taking this approach, I can help students hone their skills towards practical implementations for their professional growth.

 I use a variety of techniques to motivate my students.
 The easiest technique is to convey enthusiasm for the course topics.
 Most of my enthusiasm comes from my love of teaching, but my enthusiasm also comes from recognition of the technical and societal implications of computer science topics.
 In most cases, students become enthusiastic in response to my very active lecture and discussion style.
 The use of examples from real life also provides a source of motivation; associating topics from the classroom with either current events or my professional experiences helps show the students why the topics being covered are useful and important.